List of Tom and Jerry characters: Mad Scientist

 He is a mad scientist reminiscent of Frankenstein.
 He first appeared in Switchin' Kitten (1961) and subsequently was the subject of a number of television episodes (for e.g. 'Trojan Dog' in The Tom and Jerry Comedy Show, 1980–82) and movies thereafter.
 In his first appearance, the mad scientist is the owner of Jerry (who is also his assistant) and has numerous cats trapped in a prison.
 When Jerry picks an orange cat named Lightning, the other cats flee in terror as the scientist pulls him out for his latest experiment.
 He switches the mind of the orange cat with that of a bulldog and presents him as his present to Jerry.

 Thin Lady

-An unnamed thin white lady was Tom's owner in Buddies Thicker Than Water (1962), replacing the bald owner.
+An unnamed thin white lady was Tom's owner in Buddies Thicker Than Water (1962).
 Chuck Jones would also use her in The Unshrinkable Jerry Mouse (1964) and in the revised version of Saturday Evening Puss.
 She also appeared in the movie Tom and Jerry: The Fast and the Furry (2005).
 Like many other early owners, her face was never shown.

-Chuck Jones era (1963-1967)
+Chuck Jones era (1963–1967)

 The following characters were introduced in the theatrical shorts that were produced by Chuck Jones in the mid to late-1960s.